dfgordon/atom-language-turbowave/README.md

 If installation of the package fails:

+- Try launching Atom from the command line.
 - On Linux flavors with the `scl-utils` package, try uninstalling it, and launching Atom from the command line.
 - On systems running Anaconda, try deactivating it (`conda deactivate` from the root environment) and launching Atom from the command line.